Rachnerd/angular2/README.md

 #### RestService
 The RestService assignment focuses on Angular's injector.
-You will have to provide multiple dependencies to make the RestService work yourself.
+You will have to provide dependencies to make the RestService work.

 ##### Preparing RestService
 ```